Anatomic Pathology Residency Program

 Residents also participate in pathology teaching for the veterinary student pathology laboratories and instruct senior veterinary students on necropsy rotations.
 Residents are expected to actively participate in weekly seminars in gross, microscopic, and clinical pathology; and other specialty pathology rounds.

-How to apply and full residency description (PDF)
+How to apply and full residency description

 Our faculty